pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 We will initially pull data from Figgy, so the performance requirements in this document are based on the size of Figgy's database.

 Often times systems like this use event streaming platforms such as Kafka, but we'd like to prevent adding new technology to our stack.
-We think we can use Postgres tables as a compact event log.
+We think we can use Postgres tables as an event log.

 Many of the ideas and concepts that led to this architecture were introduced to us in [Designing Data Intensive Applications](https://catalog.princeton.edu/catalog/99127097737806421).